top of page

 Umpire: Jack McInnerny (VFL)

 Match report: Rain clouds did not scare the Australian Rules football and their supporters on Sunday last.
-The steam train carried a good load from both Griffith and Leeton into Narrandera where the first semi-final of the Kinlock Cup competition was played before a £29 gate.
+The steam train carried a good load from both Griffith and Leeton into Narandera where the first semi-final of the Kinlock Cup competition was played before a £29 gate.
 The ground being very soft after a good fall of rain, the ball became very greasy, but with this drawback both teams adapted themselves to the conditions and gave a fair display to those who witnessed the match.

 A Melbourne League country umpire (Jack McInnerny) had control of the game and gave satisfaction.
 The shooting for goal by the Griffith forwards was very much astray and in the third they kicked 12 behinds straight.
 This was a weak link in the Griffith team.
 Leeton secured 13 kicks for goal and Griffith 30.